Brahma-fi/ops-hackathon/README.md

 2. The Go application can connect to the MySQL database and perform operations.
 3. The Docker Compose file correctly orchestrates the running of both services.

-Please submit your Dockerfiles and Docker Compose file for review upon completion.
+Please submit your Dockerfiles and Docker Compose file for review as fork of the current repo.